Two Roads to Classicality: Comparison with dagger categorical approaches

-Under a mild extra assumption known as \emph{positive dimensionality}, any decoherence structure induces a faithful (causal, dagger) functor \cite{cunningham2015axiomatizing}:

-Moreover, results of Heunen, Kissinger and Selinger~\cite{EPTCS171.7} tell us that, whenever purification is satisfied, so that $\catD$ is of the form $\CPM(\catC)$ for some $\catC$, this is a full causal embedding.
-Further, they show that when $\catC$ has dagger biproducts, the causal embeddings from each construction factor as:
+Under a mild extra assumption known as \emph{positive dimensionality}, any decoherence structure induces a faithful (causal, dagger) functor \cite{cunningham2015axiomatizing}: $\CPs(\catD_{\pure}) \to \Splitdagcausal(\catD)$.
+Moreover, results of Heunen, Kissinger and Selinger~\cite{EPTCS171.7} tell us that, whenever purification is satisfied, so that $\catD$ is of the form $\CPM(\catC)$ for some $\catC$, this is a full causal embedding, and that when $\catC$ has dagger biproducts the causal embeddings from each construction factor as:

 Then using Corollary~\ref{cor:IdemBiprodEquiv} we have the following:

 \begin{corollary} Let $\catC$ have dagger biproducts, and suppose $\CPM(\catC)$ has the finite decomposition property.
 Then each of the inclusions~\eqref{eq:CPMCPsarrows} are (causal, monoidal) equivalences of categories. \end{corollary}